 - Alvar Nunez Cabeza de Vaca was a Spanish explorer of the New World.
 He was appointed the governor of New Andalusia which was a portion of South America.

 - Jose Marti was an intellectual who was a lecturer, writer, and author.
 He was a symbol of Cuba’s independence from Spain.

 - Dr. Jose P. Rizal was an ophthalmologist, writer, and martyr who was executed because of his advocating for political reforms in the Philippines under the rule of Spain.

 Other sculptures grace this park as well as those contained in the Hawkins Sculpture Walk.
 View some of them below.

-- Confucius was a philosopher, teacher and politician and is considered to be “China’s Great Thinker and Educator.”
-According to Wikipedia “The philosophy of Confucius emphasized personal and governmental morality, correctness of social relationships, justice and sincerity.”
+- Confucius was a philosopher, teacher, and politician and is considered to be “China’s Great Thinker and Educator.”
+According to Wikipedia, “The philosophy of Confucius emphasized personal and governmental morality, the correctness of social relationships, justice and sincerity.”

 The white Japanese Stone Lantern pictured above was given to the City of Houston by the Sister City of Chiba, Japan on the anniversary of the 10th year of friendship on October 24, 1982.

 The beautiful structure above was roped off on the day of our visit.
 There are so many different paths that lead to areas of quiet discovery within this part of Hermann Park.
 One of them is the Celebration Garden featured below.